UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 </choice>

 **True or False**
-*With Altair geographical visualizations, we are restricted to chloropleth maps.*
+*With Altair geographical visualizations, we are restricted to choropleth maps.*

 <choice id="2" >